-A smart card chip is a small computer with a microprocessor and some memory and application software.
+A smart card chip is a small computer with a microprocessor, memory, and application software.

 Unlike a magnetic stripe card, a smart card is tough to crack as it's been designed with security in mind.

-It also contains a secure vault that holds unique keys specific to each card that protect your transactions.
+It also contains a secure vault with unique keys to each card that protect your transactions.

 A Unique Code for Each EMV Payment

-EMV cards generate a unique code that is validated by your bank for each transaction, and the code cannot be re-used.
+EMV cards generate a unique code that your bank validates for each transaction, and the code cannot be re-used.

-A fraudster couldn't make a transaction using a fake card with stolen data at an EMV terminal because it wouldn't be able to generate the proper code.
+A fraudster couldn't transact using a fake card with stolen data at an EMV terminal because it wouldn't generate the proper code.

-EMV security relies on strong cryptography, which is used to generate the unique transaction codes that allow the terminal to authenticate the card.
+EMV security relies on strong cryptography, which generates unique transaction codes that allow the terminal to authenticate the card.

-This cryptography is built on private key infrastructure, meaning that only a chip card that is personalised with the cardholder's private key during manufacturing can generate a valid transaction.
+This cryptography is built on private key infrastructure, meaning only a personalized chip card with the cardholder's private key during manufacturing can generate a valid transaction.

 SDA vs DDA